-For a search warrant to be invalid, the defendant would need to prove:

-The magistrate was not neutral or detached; or

-- The search warrant did not particularly describe the place to be searched or the things to be seized; or - The officer was plainly incompetent or reckless with his facts; and

-An objectively reasonable officer would know that the warrant did not establish the necessary probable cause.
+Legal Standard For a search warrant to be invalid, the defendant would need to prove: nove.
+The magistrate was not neutral or detached; or The search warrant did not particularly describe the place to be searched or the things to be seized; or ☐ The officer was plainly incompetent or reckless with his facts; and An objectively reasonable officer would know that the warrant did not establish the necessary probable cause.

-These cases represent binding authority from New York, the 2nd Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Massachusetts, the 1st Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.